AaltoML/FlatFSL/README.md

 # Flatness Improves Backbone Generalisation in Few-shot Classification

-Implementation for the following paper:
+A reference implementation for the methods in the following paper:
-Rui Li, Martin Trapp, Marcus Klasson, and Arno Solin (2025). **[Flatness Improves Backbone Generalisation in Few-shot Classification](https://arxiv.org/pdf/2404.07696)**.
-In *Winter Conference on Applications of Computer Vision (WACV)*
+> Rui Li, Martin Trapp, Marcus Klasson, and Arno Solin (2025). **[Flatness Improves Backbone Generalisation in Few-shot Classification](https://arxiv.org/pdf/2404.07696)**.
+In *Winter Conference on Applications of Computer Vision (WACV)*.

 We introduce a simple yet effective training protocol for the backbone in few-shot classification.
 We show that flatness-aware backbone training combined with vanilla fine-tuning results in a simpler yet competitive baseline compared to the state-of-the-art.
 We present theoretical and empirical results indicating that careful backbone training is crucial in FSC.